 Does the COP28 declaration on sustainable agriculture mean anything without legally binding targets?

 Hands holding tree sculpture.
 Symbol of conservation and protection of nature.
 Environment protection concept Global warming.
 Dubai, UAE - April, 2023.
-Image: Getty/MikeDot
+Image: Getty/MikeDot (Getty Images)

 For the first time ever, the future of agriculture has been placed at the heart of climate discussions.
 What now?

-Last week 134 nations, including the US, China, Brazil, China, Germany, Italy, Spain, UK and Australia, signed the COP28 UAE Declaration on Sustainable Agriculture, Resilient Food Systems, and Climate Action.
+Last week 134 nations, including the US, China, Brazil, China, Germany, Italy, Spain, UK and Australia, signed the COP28 UAE Declaration on Sustainable Agriculture, Resilient Food Systems, and Climate Action

 It has been hailed by many as a major milestone on the road towards a more resilient and sustainable food and agricultural system.